Keparoo/Jobly/readme.md

 }
 ```
 ---
+## Validation
+Validation of input data is handled by the `JSON-SCHEMA` files located in the `schema` directory.

+---
 ## Error Handling
 The following errors are defined and handled in the `expressError.js` file
 * ExpressError (extending Error)